 I have been working at the University of Southampton since November 2004.
 I am currently a senior research fellow in the Web and Internet Science (WAIS) research group at the University of Southampton.
 My primary role is to manage and coordinate research activities across a variety of Web Science research projects.
-I am also a research task leader for the International Technology Alliance (ITA), which is an Anglo-American consortium of academic, industrial and government partners undertaking fundamental research into the information and network sciences.

 Most of my day-to-day research activities involve the development and evaluation of a variety of next-generation Web technologies, specifically those built on top of the Semantic Web and Linked Data Web.
 I am also interested in a number of more fundamental research topics, including the contribution of social and technological networks to human cognition.
 The reason for this rather eclectic mix of research interests and activities relates to the multidisciplinary nature of my academic background.
-I originally studied for a degree in Psychology at the University of Nottingham, and then went on to study for a doctorate in Experimental Psychology at the University of Sussex.
+I originally studied for a degree in Psychology at the University of Nottingham and then went on to study for a doctorate in Experimental Psychology at the University of Sussex.
 My transition into computer science began about 15 years ago when I joined Epistemics, a specialist provider of knowledge engineering services and solutions.
 After a number of years of developing knowledge-based systems for corporate and government clients, I moved to Southampton to focus on research and development.

 Colleagues and Co-authors